radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 |GrandOrgue|    GO      |       GO       |        GO         | Note: On/Off |

-The built in LED will flash during initialisation.
-When communication with the PC is established the LED will slowly get brigter and dimmer at approx 0.5Hz to show that all is well.
-Connected LCDs will show their configured addresses and the 7 sec
+The Midi Interface LED will flash during initialisation.
+When communication with the PC is established the Midi Interface LED will slowly get brigter and dimmer at approx 0.5Hz to show that all is well.

-When Keyboard or Push button are pressed or released the builtin LED will turn on of off in sync, and resume 0.5Hz breathing after 5 seconds of inactivity.
+When Keyboard or Push button are pressed or released the Midi Interface LED will turn on of off in sync, and resume 0.5Hz breathing after 5 seconds of inactivity.
 The Builtin LED also toggles on or off when Midi CC messages are sent by the ADC.

+Until GranOrgue is running push button LEDs illuminate when pressed as a button and LED test feature.

+Once GrandOrgue is running the push button LEDs may be loaded by GrandOrgue midi note on or midi note off messages, the value field 0-127 is ignored.

 ## Liquid Crystal Displays